How to choose a hotel is always a challenge, because the right accommodation can make or break your entire trip.

-Our most common accommodation choice tends to be a hotel room.
-In fact, until recently, that’s pretty much all there was, other than the occasional small family bed and breakfast or in the UK, pub inn (things like couchsurfing and Airbnb are relative newcomers).
+Our most common choice when we travel tends to be a hotel room.
+In fact, until recently, that’s pretty much all there was, other than the occasional small family bed and breakfast or in the UK, pub inn (things like homestays, couchsurfing and Airbnb are relative newcomers).

-What follows is a crash course in how to choose a hotel that’s right for you.
+What follows is a crash course in how to choose the right hotel.

-The terms “hotel” covers a large spectrum of choices, from big chains (think Marriott, Hilton and the like) to boutique hotels to a myriad of local bed and breakfasts, with everything in-between.
+The terms “hotel” covers a large spectrum of choices, from big chains (think Marriott, Hilton and the like) to boutique hotels and everything in-between.
 Let’s look at the most common.

 Because these are large corporations, they can afford to “give away” rooms with killer deals that will benefit your pocketbook.
 And you’ll spot them a mile away because of the familiar logos.